 That week 17 Titleist was used staffers who switched that week, including Justin Thomas, who used a TS3 to hit a 422-yard drive in the opening round.

-When you address the ball, the TS3 driver looks like classic Titleist drivers – polished black crown and shaping.
+When you address the ball, the TS3 driver looks like classic Titleist Drivers used by pros – polished black crown and shaping.
 However, it is more slender than the 917 model.

 Titleist has said the TS3 creates 20 percent less drag during the swing.
-With the same amount of effort used, golfers should be able to swing the TS3 driver faster.
+With the same amount of effort used, golfers should be able to swing the TS3 Drivers used by pros faster.

 Titleist designers made the titanium crowns 20 percent thinner, which saved about 10 grams of weight that could be redistributed to other performance-enhancing areas of the head.